 When starting off, aim to pick a space big enough for your members to comfortably workout.
 However make sure it’s not too big, otherwise you’ll be left with a rent/mortgage payment and utility bill that will be tough to pay.
 Thriving gyms have far less square footage per member than struggling gyms, with 21 square feet and 50 square feet respectively.
 These gyms do a good job making the most of their space and filling their classes.
-If classes start getting packed, look for opportunities to optimize your schedule and add new class times before making the jump to a bigger space.
+Using your gym check in software you can get a good idea if classes start getting packed, look for opportunities to optimize your schedule and add new class times before making the jump to a bigger space.

 3).
 Charge the right price